learn-co-curriculum/aws-more-on-functions/README.md

 - Define `anonymous function`
 - Define a function using a function expression
 - Define an IIFE: `Immediately-Invoked Function Expression`
-- Define `function-level scope`
-- Define `scope chain`
-- Define `closure`

 ## Introduction

-This lab describes some more advanced concepts related to JavaScript functions.
+This lesson dives deeper into some more advanced concepts related to JavaScript functions and other ways to define them.
-Be sure to take time to experiment or read up on a concept if you're not comfortable with the idea before moving on.
-If you're struggling here, the remainder of this module will be challenging.
-Fix any gaps now before moving on.

-We also recommend that you complete the lab as you read through the sections.
-Reinforcing what you read by physically typing in the code will help make sure the concepts are locked in.
-We'll prompt you when it's a good time to shift modes from "reading along" to coding.

-## Define a Function Using Function Declaration
+## Review Function Declaration

-In JavaScript, the most common way to define functions is with a **function declaration**:
+As we learned in the previous lesson, one ofthe most common way to define functions is with a **function declaration**:

 ```js
 function razzle() {